 Why Does Artificial Turf Smell Worse in Summer?

 Artificial turf smells worse in July because heat drives ammonia gas out of the urine salts packed into the infill.
 Rinsing with a hose spreads the salt instead of removing it.
-Hot water extraction is the method that flushes the salt out of the base and vacuums it back up.
+Treating the infill with a peroxide-based solution is what breaks the salt down in the base.

 Last updated: July 2026